Four Gates Winery’s January 2020 new releases

 Four Gates grapes versus bought grapes

 It has been stated that great wine starts in the vineyard, and when it comes to Four gates wine, it is so true.
 I have enjoyed the 1996 and 1997 versions of Benyamin’s wines and it is because of his care and control that he has for his vineyard.
 That said, the Cabernet Sauvignon grapes he receives from the Monte Bello Ridge shows the same care and love in the wines we have enjoyed since 2009.

 I have immense faith in Benyo’s wines that are sourced from his vineyard and from the Monte Bello Ridge vineyard.
-The other wines, that he creates from other sources, are sometimes wonderful, like the 2014 Four Gates Petit Sirah that I enjoyed over the past Shabbat.
-It has lasting power.
+The other wines, that he creates from other sources, are sometimes wonderful, like the 2010 Four Gates Syrah that I tasted recently, and I would have sworn it was a Rhone wine, crazy minerality, acid, and backbone, with fruit NOT taking center stage, though ever so evident, the way is meant to be!
 Others, while lovely on release may well not be the everlasting kind of Four Gates wines.

 The new wines

-The rest of the wines are the normal suspects, but this year’s crop, like last years, is really impressive.
-You have a 2014 Four Gates Merlot, 2014 Four Gates Merlot, M.S.C., the 2014 Four Gates Cabernet Sauvignon, Monte Bello Ridge, Betchart Vineyard, and the 2014 Four Gates Frere Robaire.
+The rest of the wines are the normal suspects, but this year’s crop, like last year, is really impressive.
+First, you have the return of the 2016 Four Gates Cabernet Franc, followed by the 2016 Four Gates Pinot Noir, 2015 Four Gates Merlot, 2015 Four Gates Merlot, La Rochelle, and the 2014 Four Gates Frere Robaire.